Hold onto your seats; I am going to guide you around our brief history of the price updating process.

 The future is bright in front of us.

-If you have the right creativity, you are interested in similar challenges, and you want to solve hard technical problems like these: visit our careers site to see our current openings in StackOverflow.
+If you have the right creativity, you are interested in similar challenges, and you want to solve hard technical problems like these: visit our careers site to see our current openings.